THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
 12- The Grand Court and Circuit Courts shall hold their sessions as necessary.
 The Judges may convene in person or by whatever electrical or electronic means may be deemed appropriate by the Court.

 Sec.
-1- In all criminal prosecutions across the entire United Cherokee Nation of Indians, the accused shall have the right of being heard, of demanding the nature and cause of the accusation against him or her, of meeting the witnesses face to face, of having compulsory process for obtaining witnesses in his or her favor and a speedy public trial by an impartial jury, if requested.
+1- In all criminal prosecutions across the entire United Cherokee Nation, the accused shall have the right of being heard, of demanding the nature and cause of the accusation against him or her, of meeting the witnesses face to face, of having compulsory process for obtaining witnesses in his or her favor and a speedy public trial by an impartial jury, if requested.
 No accused shall be compelled to give evidence against him or herself.

 Sec.
-2- The people of The United Cherokee Nation of Indians shall be secure in their persons, houses, papers and possessions from unreasonable seizures and searches.
+2- The people of The United Cherokee Nation shall be secure in their persons, houses, papers and possessions from unreasonable seizures and searches.
 No warrants to search any place or to seize any persons or things shall be issued without describing them as nearly as may be to a Judge of the Court holding jurisdiction, nor without good cause, supported by oath or affirmation to the same.
 All prisoners shall be bailable by sufficient security unless for capital offenses, where the proof is evident or the presumption great.

 Sec.
-5- All appointments shall be in the name and by the authority of The United Cherokee Nation of Indians and be sealed with the seal of the Nation and signed by a member of the Star Council.
+5- All appointments shall be in the name and by the authority of The United Cherokee Nation and be sealed with the seal of the Nation and signed by a member of the Star Council.

 Sec.
 6- No person shall, for the same offense, be twice put in jeopardy of life or limb, nor shall any persons property be taken or applied to public use without his or her consent; Provided, That nothing in this clause shall be so construed as to impair the right and power of the Star Council to lay and collect taxes.
 All courts shall be open and every person, for an injury done to him or her in his or her person, property or reputation, shall have remedy by the course of law.